Skip to main content

 CPU resource

 This resource type defines the amount of CPU computational resources available to the applications.
-An example configuration for the CPU resource in a resource profile is:
+An example configuration for the CPU resource in a system or tenant resource profile is:

 cpus: